Basic Information: Pathogen Equivalency Committee

 The pathogen equivalency committee is charged to protect human health.
 In reviewing an equivalency application, they ensure that new processes employed for sewage sludge treatment are robust and effective in pathogen reduction.
 In this light, the pathogen equivalency committee reviews and makes recommendations to relevant federal and/or state permitting authorities on the merits of applications proposing new innovative or alternative sewage sludge pathogen reduction processes are equivalent to the processes currently listed in the 40 CFR Part 503, Subpart D, regulation.

-For more information on the PEC, see Chapter 11 (Role of EPA's Pathogen Equivalency Committee in Providing Guidance Under Part 503) of EPA report Control of Pathogens and Vector Attraction in Sewage Sludge.
+For more information on the PEC, refer to Chapter 11 (Role of EPA's Pathogen Equivalency Committee in Providing Guidance Under Part 503) of EPA report Control of Pathogens and Vector Attraction in Sewage Sludge.

 The diagram below shows the organizations and areas of expertise involved in the PEC.